reinout/tools/shell/README.rst

 - If the environment variable `PROJECTILE_TEST` is set, run that command.
 The direnv program can help you set it automatically.

-- If a makefile is present, `make test` is run.

-- bin/pytest (and the venv/.venv variants) is searched for and run if found.
+- .venv/bin/pytest (and the venv/bin and bin variants) is searched for and run if found.

 Source code::